iguanamarina/neuroSCC/README.md

 statistical methods for neuroimage data analysis towards early diagnosis of neurodegenerative diseases”*, by Juan A. Arias at **University of Santiago de Compostela (Spain)**.

+💡 This work was partially supported by an **internship grant awarded at the 6th Conference of the Spanish National Biostatistics Network (BIOSTATNET)** in 2025, as a prize for best poster presentation and young researcher trajectory.

 ------------------------------------------------------------------------